By: KRISTI SCALES; Sideline Reporter, Dallas Cowboys Radio Network

 My point is that we have a diverse group of women who audition each year.
 They literally come from all over the map and have interesting backgrounds, educational levels, and career fields.

 In total, there were just over 300 contestants.
 Of the 43 selected for training camp, several will not make it through the full summer of dance classes/routines.
 By the time the first Dallas Cowboys preseason game is played at AT&T Stadium in late August, the DCC squad will have approximately 36 members.

 But what are the requirements for DCC auditions?
 View here for the criteria.

 I think it’s important to note that there are no height or weight requirements.
 There is no maximum age.
-Heck, a few years ago we had a 55 year old and a 62 year old tryout.
+Heck, a few years ago we had a 55-year-old and a 62-year-old tryout.
 And there’s no gender requirement.
 So, in anticipation of your question….yes, we’ve had a man tryout!
 That was several years ago.
-He was actually a very good dancer (a professional dance instructor, if I remember correctly), but he may not have looked to good wearing the short-shorts of the official DCC uniform.
+He was actually a very good dancer (a professional dance instructor, if I remember correctly), but he may not have looked too good wearing the short-shorts of the official DCC uniform.

 WHAT NOT TO DO:

 For anyone planning to audition, I have a few recommendations.
 These are my own personal opinions and do not necessarily reflect the opinions of other judges or the organization.
 But if I were auditioning I would do the following: cover any tattoos.
 And if you’re two-piece dance outfit doesn’t cover your tattoo, maybe it’s good to experiment with some flesh-colored makeup.
 You don’t want judges distracted by your tattoo.

 Same thing with belly piercings or other types of body piercings.
 You want me to make notes about your excellent dance ability and your brilliant smile, not a piece of metal extended from a body part.
 Is your hair or makeup distracting?
 My recommendation would be to enhance your natural beauty, not try to make an impression with a crazy hairdo or over-the-top makeup.